IsaiahDuarte/cu-lab/readme.md

 **Note:** The script assumes a routing role is included in the configuration.

-More examples can be found in [ConfigExamples](AutomatedLab/ConfigExamples)
+More examples can be found in [ConfigExamples](ConfigExamples)

 ### Quick Start

 To quickly set up a lab with Windows Server 2022, Windows 11 agent, RTDX, EdgeDX, Scoutbees, and Active Directory, follow these steps:

 1. Download the repository.
-2. Copy `./AutomatedLab/ConfigExamples/MacroPlusCULab.json` to `./AutomatedLab`.
+2. Copy `./ConfigExamples/MacroPlusCULab.json` to the root of the repo.
 3. Update the JSON file:
    - Set values for `DEXKey`, `DEVREGCODE`, `TENANT`.
    - Replace the `DomainName` for each VM with your desired domain name.